Robert-van-Engelen/ForthMSX/README.md

 To delete all definitions loaded from a file, such as `PRIMES.FTH`, type `~primes.fth` (like a C++ destructor uses `~`).

 If a Forth source file is changed, then reload it with `anew primes.fth` to delete all its definitions first and compile it again.

+Enter `bye` in Forth to exit back to BASIC.
+You can return to Forth where you left off in Forth from BASIC with:

+    defusr0=&h8400:?usr0(0)